Police detain London demonstrators supporting banned group Palestine Action

-LONDON (AP) — Police on Saturday arrested some of the hundreds of protesters who gathered outside Parliament in London on Saturday to defy a ban on the group Palestine Action, which has been deemed a terrorist organization by the government.
+LONDON (AP) — British police scuffled with protesters outside Parliament on Saturday as they arrested scores of demonstrators who gathered to defy a ban on the group Palestine Action, which has been deemed a terrorist organization by the government.

-Defend Our Juries, the campaign group organizing the protest, said 1,500 people were taking part, holding signs reading “I oppose genocide, I support Palestine Action.”
+Defend Our Juries, the campaign group organizing the protest, said 1,500 people were taking part in the London demonstration, holding signs reading “I oppose genocide, I support Palestine Action.”

 “Expressing support for a proscribed organization is a criminal offence under the Terrorism Act,” the Metropolitan Police force said on social media.
 “Where our officers see offences, we will make arrests.”